-The state has a statutory target to reduce GHG emissions to at least 30% below the 2005 emissions level by 2025.98 Additionally, Minnesota requires that its largest investor-owned utility provide 31.5% of its energy from renewable sources by 2020 and that other investor-owned utilities provide 26.5% of their energy from renewable sources by 2025.99
+The state has a statutory target to reduce GHG emissions to at least 30% below the 2005 emissions level by 2025.
+Additionally, Minnesota requires that its largest investor-owned utility provide 31.5% of its energy from renewable sources by 2020 and that other investor-owned utilities provide 26.5% of their energy from renewable sources by 2025 and that other utilities provide 25% of their energy from renewable sources by 2025.

-In December 2019, the governor issued an executive order that established a Climate Change Subcabinet to identify policies and strategies to achieve the state's GHG emissions reductions target.100 As of 2018, Minnesota had reduced its GHG emissions 8% from the 2005 emissions level, but with a 29% reduction in the electricity sector.101 Still the state is taking steps to drive emissions down: at the end of 2020, it proposed a rule to adopt California's clean car standards, which will reduce GHG emissions;102 and the governor announced a plan in January 2021 to achieve 100% clean energy by 2040.103
+In December 2019, the governor issued an executive order that established a Climate Change Subcabinet to identify policies and strategies to achieve the state's GHG emissions reductions target.
+As of 2018, Minnesota had reduced its GHG emissions 8% from the 2005 emissions level, but with a 29% reduction in the electricity sector.
+Still the state is taking steps to drive emissions down: at the end of 2020, it proposed a rule to adopt California's clean car standards, which will reduce GHG emissions; and the governor announced a plan in January 2021 to achieve 100% clean energy by 2040.